xuri/excelize-doc/en/chart.md

 Parameter|Type|Explanation
 ---|---|---
-None          | `bool`   | Specify if show the legend without overlapping the chart.
-The default value is `false` Position      | `string` | The position of the chart legend ShowLegendKey | `bool`   | Set the legend keys shall be shown in data labels
+Position      | `string` | The position of the chart legend ShowLegendKey | `bool`   | Set the legend keys shall be shown in data labels